Quranaloneislam.net

 2.2 “Salam!”

-دَعْوَىٰهُمْ فِيهَا سُبْحَٰنَكَ ٱللَّهُمَّ وَتَحِيَّتُهُمْ فِيهَا سَلَٰمٌ
+دَعْوَىٰهُمْ فِيهَا سُبْحَٰنَكَ ٱللَّهُمَّ وَتَحِيَّتُهُمْ فِيهَا

-وَءَاخِرُ دَعْوَىٰهُمْ أَنِ ٱلْحَمْدُ لِلَّهِ رَبِّ ٱلْعَٰلَمِينَ
+سَلَٰمٌ وَءَاخِرُ دَعْوَىٰهُمْ أَنِ ٱلْحَمْدُ لِلَّهِ رَبِّ ٱلْعَٰلَمِينَ

 (10:10) Their invocation therein will be: “Glory to You, O God!”.
-Their greeting therein will be: “Salam!”
-(Peace); and their final invocation will be: “Praise be to GOD, Lord of the universe.”
+Their greeting therein will be: “Salamun!”
+(Peace); and their final invocation will be: “Praise be to God, Lord of the universe.”

 وَأُدْخِلَ ٱلَّذِينَ ءَامَنُوا۟ وَعَمِلُوا۟ ٱلصَّٰلِحَٰتِ جَنَّٰتٍ تَجْرِى